Blik

 Good service UX helps people move from “what do I need?” to “I can book this.”

-• A clearer path from home discovery to category detail
+• A direct path from home discovery to category detail

 • Provider decisions supported by rating, distance, price, and profile context